Konrad48/konrad48-dev-blog/blog/2024-12-30-ai-in-development/index.md

 ![Models available in Continue](./models_continue.gif)

-Those tools help me develop things on 5x speed, and don’t waste time on repetitive tasks, searching for solutions on forums or reading the docs.
+Those tools help me develop things much faster, and don’t waste time on repetitive tasks, searching for solutions on forums or reading the docs.
 Of course those actions are still necessary sometimes but I find myself doing it less, and only in the really hard cases.

 I will probably experiment with other models for the extension and update this article